 The Golden Bridges' early childhood program includes one preschool class of 12-15 students each day and two kindergarten classes with 16 students in each class.

 The first seven years of life are a time of growing into and taking hold of the body, and we nurture this process through warm-hearted relationships, familiar and comforting rhythms, song, music and movement, time outdoors and social interactions with strong and clear boundaries.
 Children at this age learn best through direct experience and imitation of the intentional adults around them.
 We provide an orderly rhythm of directed activities that mirror everyday life inside and outside.
 Ample free play fosters the imagination, and cultivates healthy social development that is child-lead and guided by the teachers when needed.

 The mood of the Early Childhood is that of reverence, festivity and gratitude as we engage in purposeful work and joyful play.

-Dandelion Preschool is an outdoor program serving children between the ages of 2 years 9 months and 4 1/2 years old.
+Dandelion Preschool is an indoor and outdoor program serving children between the ages of 2 years 9 months and 4 1/2 years old.
 The Dandelion Preschool day runs from 8:30am-1pm (starting Fall 2021 with aftercare until 5:30pm).
 At Dandelion Preschool each day of the week is defined by its specific activity, be it bread-making, soup-making, painting and farm tasks.
 On arrival the children take great nourishment and pleasure in knowing what is in store for them and how the day will unfold.